wkorando/sip-of-java/011-jfr/overview.md

-# JDK Flight Recorder
+# JDK Flight Recorder (JFR)

-* Incorporated in the JVM
+* Standard tool incorporated in the JVM

 * Used for collecting diagnostic and profiling data about a Java application